mfunyu/traverse/README.md

 [README (en)](README.md) • [Subject (fr)](SUBJECT.md) • [Design Doc (en)](DESIGN.md)

-# Traverse: road trip planner
+# ⛰️Traverse: road trip planner

-## Overview
-Traverse is a web application that allows users to plan their road trips.
-By adding destinations, specifying arrival dates, and setting the number of days to stay user can plan their own trip.
-Users can also modify or delete destinations, and the itinerary is displayed in an organized manner with a map view for better visualization.
+Traverse is a web application that allows users to plan their road trips. <br/>
+By discovering and selecting destinations, setting arrival dates, and deciding on the length of stay, users can craft their own personalized journeys. <br/>
+They can seamlessly edit or remove stops, and the itinerary is beautifully organized with an interactive map view, providing an enhanced visual experience.

 ## Features
 - **Add Destination**: Users can add new destinations with details like name, arrival date, number of days to stay, and notes.